-Scandinavian languages and English are the working languages at the department.
+The successful candidate must demonstrate mastery of both English and one of the Scandinavian languages as working languages.
 If an appointee is not fluent in a Scandinavian language, the appointee will be expected to learn sufficient Norwegian to be able to participate in all functions that the position may involve within two years.

 According to the Norwegian Freedom and Information Act (Offentleglova), information about the applicant may be included in the public applicant list, even in cases where the applicant has requested non-disclosure.

 The University of Oslo has a policy for intellectual property rights for researchers at the University of Oslo